An Empirical Study on Fault Detection and Root Cause Analysis of Indium Tin Oxide Electrodes by Processing S-parameter Patterns: Experimental results

 The CNN model achieved the best diagnostic performance, reaching $99.12\,\%$ accuracy under 5\,dB of additive noise using a combination of S11 and S21 parameters.
 Generally, the CNN model consistently displayed the highest diagnostic performance.
 The MLP model exhibited a decreased accuracy as additional noise levels increased.
 However, the CNN and transformer models achieved optimal diagnostic performance at 5\,dB of additional noise.
 Using the CNN and transformer models is recommended to improve the classification performance and enhance the signal robustness against noise.
 In this study, an interesting trend is observed, wherein the performance of the proposed model, which was trained exclusively on noiseless data, proved to be better on test data with added 5\,dB noise as compared to the data with 0\,dB noise.
-This intriguing phenomenon might be attributable to certain inherent qualities of the data and robustness of the model to slight perturbations.
-Specifically, the additional noise at 5\,dB could be augmenting the inherent variance in the data, thereby making certain patterns or features more discernible to the model.
-This could potentially explain the observed improvement in model performance at this specific noise level.
+This intriguing phenomenon might be attributable to certain inherent qualities of the data and the robustness of the model to slight perturbations.
+As shown in \cref{fig:noise effect}, we performed a thorough analysis regarding the effect of the additive noise on the accuracy of the CNN model with S11 and S21 data that provided the best diagnostic performance in this study.
+Both the accuracy of the model and the standard deviation of the performance were optimized at the additive noise level of 5dB.
+The beneficial role of noise injection in learning is a consolidated concept in the field of artificial neural networks.
+Certain structure of noise can improve performance of the neural networks \cite{bonnasse2022categorical, semenova2022understanding, benedetti2023training, tomasini2023deep}.
+In this study, the benefit of the additional noise is optimized at 5\,dB, augmenting the inherent variance.
+The addition of higher levels of noise only degraded the performance.
 It is worth noting that these results were achieved under the specific configurations and test conditions of the proposed model, emphasizing the need for further exploration to fully comprehend the complex interplay between noise level and model performance on unseen data.

 In terms of combining different S-parameter channels, the combination of S11 and S21 parameters yielded the best diagnostic performance across all DL models in the presence of additive noise.
 Comparatively, the S11 parameter typically provided better classification accuracy compared with the S21 parameter.
 Given that S11 represents return loss -- indicating how much of the signal is reflected from a defect -- it is generally more sensitive to defect evolution than S21 which signifies insertion loss.